LTS-SNCRTV/LTS-SNCRTV/README.md

 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on simple projects and tools
 - 📫 How to reach me: here
-- ⚡ Fun fact: I've travel to 27 countries.
+- ⚡ Fun fact: I once read over 50 books in one year.

 <!---
 LTS-SNCRTV/LTS-SNCRTV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.